 Julie Gramolini Williams

-Gramolini began studying the oboe at the age of 11 in her hometown of North Smithfield, Rhode Island.
+Beyond her role with the Minnesota Orchestra, Gramolini Williams has performed with the St. Paul Chamber Orchestra and Iris Orchestra, and from 2012 to 2014 played with the Chicago Symphony Orchestra, Omaha Symphony and San Antonio Symphony.
+Her festival appearances include the Lakes Area Music Festival and the Music on the Hill Festival in Rhode Island.
 She received a bachelor of music degree from Oberlin College, studying with James Caldwell, and a master of music degree from Rice University, where her principal teacher was Robert Atherholt.
-After completing graduate studies, she continued honing her skills under the tutelage of Mark Ackerman.
+After completing her graduate studies, she continued honing her skills under the tutelage of Mark Ackerman.

 Gramolini Williams lives in Plymouth with her husband Gregory Williams, the Minnesota Orchestra’s associate principal clarinetist, and their daughter.
 When Julie is not performing or teaching, she enjoys running, biking and strength training.